dratsavong/obese.needle/README.md

 # Challenge 1 HTML CSS Git Challenge: Code Refactor
-Refactoring the the website to be more accessible.
+Refactoring the website to be more accessible.